sagnik-opsmx/terraform-stage/Readme.md

 ---------------------------------------------------

 Input requirements
-1. Artifact account This must be one of the “accountname” value that was defined in Artifact credentials config JSON. given “accountname”  account credentials will be used to fetch specified State artifact source, Terraform plan script artifact source and Override file source.
+1. Tf scprit account This must be one of the “accountname” value that was defined in Artifact credentials config JSON. given “accountname”  account credentials will be used to fetch specified State artifact source, Terraform plan script artifact source and Override file source.

+2. Tf state account This must be one of the “accountname” value that was defined in Artifact credentials config JSON. given “accountname”  account credentials will be used to store tf state!
+User has to choose that account where they want tf state to be store.

-2. State artifact source as input in each TerraSpin functionality spinnaker pipeline stages on which TerraSpin service will push intermediate terraform state which makes spinnaker user to use each TerraSpin functionality spinnaker pipeline stage without tying into a single spinnaker pipeline.
+3. State artifact source as input in each TerraSpin functionality spinnaker pipeline stages on which TerraSpin service will push intermediate terraform state which makes spinnaker user to use each TerraSpin functionality spinnaker pipeline stage without tying into a single spinnaker pipeline.

 State artifact source example
 ---------------------------------------------------